2019 Multimodal Writing Competition

-In Fall 2017, the Center for Writing Excellence ran its inaugural Multimodal Writing Competition.
-Projects were submitted from across campus in five categories: the School of Communication, a Graduate Program, the School of Arts and Sciences, the School of Business, and Student Life.
+The Center for Writing Excellence announces its second annual Multimodal Writing Competition.
+Projects can be submitted from across campus in seven categories: the School of Arts and Sciences, the School of Communication, the School of Business, the School of Education, a Graduate Program, Student Life, and Internships.
 Individuals and groups of students submitted posters, webtexts, podcasts, info graphics, interactive media, journalism, and other forms of multimodal composition.
+The deadline to apply is Dec.
+15, 2018.

 School of Communication winners: Maritza Gonzalez, Juliana Walker, Heather Munro, Zachary Hrinuk and Matthew Williamson.
 Runners up: Kayla Hoey, Sal Buffa, Nicole Sodano, Miles Garrett and Ally Feinsot.